Universal Lightworkers Conferences & Events Presents

 The History of the Universal Lightworkers Conference

-After being a speaker in International conferences for many years, Michael Mirdad noticed that, although such events always had a fun and informative atmosphere, they were never centered on God/Spirit, and the speakers rarely worked cohesively.
+After being a speaker in International conferences for many years, Spiritual Teacher/Best Selling Author Michael Mirdad noticed that, although such events always had a fun and informative atmosphere, they were not usually centered on God/Spirit, and the speakers rarely worked cohesively.
 Although the existing conferences had all the big-name speakers and musicians, they were missing the unique feeling that comes from having a deeper spiritual integrity and intention—they had a feeling of separation that he was determined to change.

 This realization inspired the creation of "The Universal Lightworkers Conference,” the first of its kind for people on the spiritual path who were open to taking their spirituality to a new level.
 The word “Universal” was chosen because it was all-encompassing.
 So instead of Planetary Lightworker or Global Lightworker or Earthly Lightworker or National Lightworker, Michael insisted on The Universal Lightworkers.